John Wentworth (Illinois politician)

-John Wentworth (March 5, 1815 – October 16, 1888), nicknamed Long John, was the editor of the Chicago Democrat, publisher of an extensive Wentworth family genealogy, a two-term mayor of Chicago, and a six-term member of the United States House of Representatives, both before and after his service as mayor.
+John Wentworth (March 5, 1815 – October 16, 1888), was the editor of the Chicago Democrat, publisher of an extensive Wentworth family genealogy, a two-term mayor of Chicago, and a six-term member of the United States House of Representatives (serving tenured in that body both before and after his service as mayor).

 After growing up in New Hampshire, he joined the migration west and moved to the developing city of Chicago in 1836, where he made his adult life.
 Wentworth was affiliated with the Democratic Party until 1855; then he changed to the Republican Party.
 After retiring from politics, he wrote a three-volume genealogy of the Wentworth family in the United States.

+A 1994 survey of experts on Chicago politics assessed Wentworth as one of the ten best mayors in the city's history (up to that time).

 Early life and education

 John Wentworth was born in Sandwich, New Hampshire.
 He was educated at the New Hampton Literary Institute and at the academy of Dudley Leavitt.
+Known as "Long John" he was 6 foot 6 inches in height.
 He graduated from Dartmouth College in 1836.

 Migration west and career

 Later that year, Wentworth joined a migration west and moved to Chicago, arriving in the city on October 25, 1836.
 He became managing editor of Chicago's first newspaper, the Chicago Democrat, eventually becoming its owner and publisher.
+He owned the paper for 25 years.

 Wentworth was admitted to the bar in 1841.

 He started a law practice and entered politics.
 He was a business partner of Illinois financier Jacob Bunn, and the two men were two of the incorporators of the Chicago Secure Depository Company.